Kurento/kurento/source/dev/dev_guide.rst

    ``--recursive`` and ``--remote`` are not used together, because each individual submodule may have some other submodules that are intended to be loaded in some specific commit, and we don't want to update those with upstream's latest changes.

-Change to the *master* branch of each submodule, if you will be developing on each one of those:
+*OPTIONAL*: Change to the *master* branch of each submodule, if you will be developing on each one of those:

 .. code-block:: text